 How big is it?
 Marketplace has more than two million sellers worldwide.

 How does payment work?
 You probably know the drill.
 Just as with any Amazon.co.uk purchase, you pay by credit or debit card.

 Any protection offered?
 Amazon's A-to-Z* guarantee covers an item not arriving or not being as described.
 Amazon says you can get back up to £2,500 of the purchase price, including delivery charges.
 Overseas sellers on Amazon.co.uk must provide a local return shipping address or pre-pay your return shipping.
 See our Amazon Buying Tips guide for more pointers.

 The ubiquitous online marketplace eBay* is ripe for bargain-hunting from East Asia too.
-Just search as you normally would, and check the "product location" in listings.
+Just search as you normally would, and check the 'item location' under 'Postage' in listings.

 How big is it?
-The site boasts 900 million listings worldwide.
+The site boasts over 25 million sellers.

 How does payment work?
-You can pay by PayPal or credit or debit card.
+You can pay by PayPal, credit card or debit card.